 Fund your nomadic travels by creating a profitable side business.
-Alex shares the 30x500 method from taking you from zero to $15k in sales.
+Alex Hillman shares the 30x500 method for taking you from zero to $15k in sales.

 Funding is typically the biggest roadblock that precludes people from living the nomadic lifestyle.
 Unless you have massive savings you’ll need a fountain of income to sustain you during your travels which means either a) finding a remote-friendly job and working for someone else or b) creating a job for yourself.